 Income is earned in the tax year you perform the services for which you receive the pay.
-But if you are a cash basis taxpayer and, because of your employer's payroll periods, you received your last salary payment for 2001 in 2002, that income may be treated as earned in 2002.
-If you cannot treat that salary payment as income earned in 2002, the rules explained below under Income earned in prior year apply.
+But if you are a cash basis taxpayer and, because of your employer's payroll periods, you received your last salary payment for 2002 in 2003, that income may be treated as earned in 2003.
+If you cannot treat that salary payment as income earned in 2003, the rules explained under Income earned in prior year on page 3 apply.
 See Pub.
 54 for more details.